26 April, 2023

 Where should you keep the software backups?

-3-2-1 backup rule is simply a strategy where you should keep 3 copies of your data.
-One being the original and two backups.
-These two backups should be different types, e.g. one on the cloud and another on an external drive, both backups should be encrypted.
+2 – Keep the files on two different media types, e.g. one on the cloud and another on an external drive, both backups should be encrypted.
 (3)

 Two very common and good examples of backup services are, iCloud and Amazon Web Services.
 If you wish to keep a backup of your data on the iCloud, ideally, another backup should be kept on Amazon Web Services.
 Kept in a secure location and not connected to the network ensures there’s no way ransomware can gain access.